teslyaua/yolo-pwt-workshop/lessons/pwt-basics/02-first-test.md

 - [ ] Record a new test for login
 - [ ] Debug your test
 - [ ] Check that 'Customers' table name is visible
-- [ ] Update trace: 'on in the config

 ---

 Let's speak more about [assertions](./03-assertions.md)!